Responsible handling of mining residues

 The KCF plant alone reduces the proportion of saline water by a further 20 percent.
 As stipulated in the management plan and program of measures for salt of the Weser River Basin Community (FGG), the main focus is on storing saline solutions underground and covering tailings piles to significantly reduce the volume of runoff in the medium and long term.

-Our goals in the area of resource efficiency
+Our goals on the topic of liquid residues

-In the area of resource efficiency, K+S has set itself the following goals by 2021 and 2030 respectively:
+K+S has set itself the following goals by 2030:

 - In Germany, additional 500,000 m3 of saline process water from potash production is to be reduced annually by 2030.
 This reduction will be in addition to the volumes generated by the KCF plant at the Werra site and excluding the reduction arising from the shutdown of production at Sigmundshall in 2018.